cyclus/cyclus.github.com/devdoc/make-models/main.rst

     builders_ = new map<Model*, std::list<Model*>*>();
   }

-where prototypeOrders_ and builders_ are defined in the header file and accessed via public methods.
+Note that prototypeOrders and builders are defined in the header file and accessed via public methods.

 In order to maintain clarity and flexibility, initialization methods are as